Qarj/WebImblaze/MANUAL.md

 <a name="verneg"></a>
 #### verifynegative
 String in response for negative verification.
 Verification fails if this string exists in the HTTP response.
-This is matched as a Perl regular expression, so you can do some complex verification patterns if you are familar with using regex matching.
+This is matched as a Perl regular expression, so you can do some complex verification patterns if you are familiar with using regex matching.

 Note: Because your verification string is used as a regex, the following characters within it must be escaped with a
 backslash:  `{}[]()^$.|*+?\`